 If they can see the other chameleon, they will not understand there is a barrier between them, and the proximity will cause stress and aggression in your animals.

 Males will want to fight other males and display their dominance in an attempt to maintain their territory.

 In captivity, like in the wild, only bring a male and female chameleon together if you are trying to breed them, but be sure to watch for their signals to make sure they are willing.

 Panther chameleons have become a very popular choice when it comes to pet chameleons.

-These Madagascar natives will reach maturity at the age of a year old, with males growing to sizes of 12 to 18 inches, weighing 140 to 180 grams.
+These Madagascar natives will reach maturity at a year old, with males growing to sizes of 12 to 18 inches, weighing 140 to 180 grams.

 Females tend to be smaller than the males of their species, measuring in at 10 to 14 inches in length and weighing just 60 to 100 grams.

 It is important to understand just how big a chameleon, or any animal, will get before you decide to bring one into your home.

 After reading this article, we hope you better understand the mature size of a panther chameleon.